Quantum-enhanced absorption spectroscopy with bright squeezed frequency combs

 The final step is to measure the spectral power $\mathcal{S}$ of the homodyne detector signal using a spectrum analyzer.
-Taking the Fourier transform of \cref{eq:photocurrent_t}, the subtraction photocurrent at a frequency $\omega$ is
+The relevant detection signals are at one of the comb teeth frequencies of the modulated coherent state.
+For a frequency bin centered on a pair of comb teeth at $\omega_c \pm n\Omega$, the spectrum analyzer computes the spectral power